arbelAskayo/tacotron-pytorch/README.md

 ## Project Structure

 - `Tacotron_article_implementation.ipynb` &nbsp;—&nbsp; Full code and explanations for data loading, model architecture, training loop, and results visualization.
-- (Optional) `FalafelTron` improvements are discussed in the report for future extensions.

 ---